The Nightingale Centre, Wythenshawe Hospital

 - Approximately 50,000 patients are screened each year from the Greater Manchester area.

-- Following the mammogram, if further investigations are required, the patient will be invited to the centre to see a consultant.
+- Following the mammogram, if further investigations are required, the patient will be invited to The Nightingale Centre to see a consultant.
 This does not automatically mean that the patient has breast cancer; in fact the vast majority of cases prove not to be cancer.

 - A team of dedicated breast care nurses are based at the centre, offering advice and support to patients diagnosed with breast cancer, offering advice and support.